TosbackCgusBridge-Bot/CGUs-versions/Everydayhealth/Privacy Policy.md

 **7\.
 Updating and Control of Your Personal Information**

 We offer you choices regarding the collection, use, and sharing of your Personal Information.
-When you receive promotional communications from us you will have the opportunity to "opt-out" by following the unsubscribe instructions provided in the promotional e-mail or newsletter you receive or by editing your preference to receive these communications within the "Manage My Email" or similar feature on the individual Sites when you are logged in as a registered user..
+When you receive promotional communications from us you will have the opportunity to "opt-out" by following the unsubscribe instructions provided in the promotional e-mail or newsletter you receive or by editing your preference to receive these communications within the "Manage My Email" or similar feature on the individual Sites when you are logged in as a registered user.

 If your Personal Information changes or if you no longer desire to use or access one of the Sites or Services, we encourage you to correct, update or remove the Personal Information from your profile.
 This can be done at the "Profile" or "My Account" section on each of the Sites.
-(On some Sites the profile section is accessed through the MySite tab, e.g., MyEverydayHealth or MyRevolution).
+(On some Sites the profile section is accessed through the MySite tab).
+If you would like assistance disabling your account please contact customer service at support@everydayhealth.com or call 1-888-795-4719.

 Keep in mind, however, that even if you delete information from your profile, we may retain your Personal Information in conformance with our data retention policy and Personal Information may remain within our databases, access logs, and other records.
 In addition, we are not responsible for updating or removing your Personal Information contained in the lists or databases of third parties who have been provided information as permitted by this Policy.

 **8\.
 Co-branded Sections of the Sites**